top of page

 Vegetation cover is an important ecological requirement for the guiña as it typically occurs in forest with heavy understory.
 In its southern range, it is strongly associated with moist temperate mixed forests of the southern Andean and Coastal ranges, particularly the Valdivian and Araucania forests of Chile.
 A characteristic of these forests is the occurrence of southern beech (Nothofagus spp.) and bamboo in the understory.
 In south-west Argentina it is found in the Andean Patagonian Forest.
 In its northern range, it inhabits Mediterranean matorral and is found more in sclerophic forest and thicket.
 In Argentina guiñas have also been recorded within Subantarctic forests and Valdivian-like montane forest with bamboo structures, lianas and epiphytes.
 Radio-collared individuals were also observed to make particular use of forest edges.
 Forest patches that were smaller than 0.5 km² were used relatively rarely.

 Guiñas seem to be relatively tolerant of altered habitat and are also recorded in secondary forest, pine or eucalyptus plantations, semi-open habitats or close to agricultural areas.
 Nevertheless, guiñas are not observed using or crossing grazed pasture with vegetation <0.4 m high.
 Guiñas were observed crossing open habitat only up to distances of 100 m to reach suitable habitat patches again.
-Thus, it is assumed that vegetated corridors are important to connect habitat patches.
+In the highly modified human agricultural landscapes of northern Chiloé Island, the species uses only vegetation corridors to move between forest fragments.
+Thus, corridors are essential for the long-term persistence of the guiña in human dominated landscapes.

 Habitat P Meier 19.jpg